General questions

 Please note that the whole key must be on one line, otherwise the key will not work.

-When the key is in the correct form, it can be added to the association’s Otax domain by modifying the authorized_keys file of the domain located in .ssh directory.
+When the key is in the correct form, it can be added to the association’s Otax domain by modifying

 The lines beginning with the hash tag (#) are comments and the lines beginning with “ssh-rsa” are the public parts of RSA keys.
 Each ssh-rsa line should be preceded by a comment line that shows at least the following information: